Mwene Muji: Boma oral tradition

 Boma oral traditions collected in 1926 account how the Boma came to the region fleeing their elders, who were forcing them to work in mines, following leaders.
 Their elders, the Ngeli, then returned to conquer them.
 The 'leaders' and original founders are likely to be the Ntote of Mwene Muji, and representing the Boma kings (Ngeliboma) as elders of them gives them legitimacy.

 In European maps

-In 1591 Filippo Pigafetta wrote of the "empire" of Monemugi, and placed it in East Africa on his map.
+In 1591 Filippo Pigafetta wrote of the "empire" of Monemugi in his book Relatione del Reame di Congo, and placed it in East Africa on his map.
 Monemugi was placed on some maps to cover the vast unknown area between the Congo, Mutapa, and Abyssinia.
 A summary of European geographical knowledge of Africa published in 1918 placed Monemugi in modern-day Malawi, speculating that its inhabitants were the Nyamwezi or Maravi.
 Thus the name Monemugi was considered for the name of the modern country of Malawi.